dumbmatter/IndexedDB-getAll-shim/README.md

 # IndexedDB-getAll-shim

 A shim/polyfill for supporting IDBObjectStore.getAll and IDBIndex.getAll.
-Currently (October 2015) Firefox has getAll built in (prefixed with moz) and Chrome has it in development.
+Currently (February 2016) the latest versions of Firefox and Chrome have getAll built in, but other browsers do not.

 ## Usage

 Just include IndexedDB-getAll-shim.js on your page and you're good to go.
 To see an example of how it works, look in example.html.

+If you're using CommonJS, you can install it through npm:

+   npm install indexeddb-getall-shim

+and include it like this:

+    require('indexeddb-getall-shim');

-## Caveats
+## Unit Tests

-This doesn't properly handle all error cases and might not be exactly 100% the same as Firefox's getAll.
-More tests would be required to ensure that.
+    npm test

 ## Links